amritraj006/Real-Time-Vehicle-Tracking/README.md

 INNGEST_EVENT_KEY=your_event_key
 INNGEST_SIGNING_KEY=your_signing_key

-3. Run the Project
+4. Run the Project

-# Start backend
+Start backend:

 cd server
-npm i
-touch .env
 npm run dev

-# Start frontend
+Start frontend:

-cd client
+cd ../client
-npm i
 npm run dev

+The app should now be running at http://localhost:5173 (default Vite port) and the backend at http://localhost:3000.